 What is an example of product research?

-One example of product research is finding a trending item in a publication like Trend Hunter, then determining through an evaluation whether it’s a viable product to sell.
+One example of product research is finding a trending item in a publication like Trend Hunter, then determined through an evaluation whether it’s a viable product to sell.
 Once it’s proven, you can move on to the product development process to create an early version and work out any supply chain issues.